 Compressed natural gas (CNG) in transport can be used as a fuel source for personal, delivery and good vehicles and public bus transport, especially for short and medium distances.
 In Slovenia, the use CNG for transport started in 2009, when Enos LNG, d.o.o., company from Jesenic bought the first vehicle on CNG and small service station, initially intended for individual use.
 Based on performed tests and with relation to an economical driving and environmental footprint of driving with participation of the Faculty of Mechanical Engineering in Ljubljana, in 2011 the first service station was opened in Jesenice where interested user could fill up their vehicles.
 At the end of the same year the second service station was opened in Ljubljana, which provided a self-service supply 24 hours a day, all days of the year.
-In June 2014, in Maribor the third service station was opened, which the same provides non-stop service.
-In 2016, Ljubljana got another service station and with that ensured conditions for further deployment of this energy source into transport.
+In June 2014, in Maribor the third service station and with that ensured conditions for further deployment of this energy source into transport.
 New CNG service stations are planned, priority located in major cities and at the Slovenian motorway network; the time schedule of projects will depend mainly on successful conclusions of agreements between many participants with the aim to ensure synergistic effects and economic viability of individual projects.

 CNG service stations can be connected to the transmission or distribution natural gas system as an end consumer, and a further supply of vehicles is performed by a supplier as a charging service.
-In providing the infrastructure for CNG service stations, we are far behind from more developed countries of the EU, such as Italy with 0 more than 1000 service stations, Austria with 165 stations, and Germany with more than 900 stations.
+In providing the infrastructure for CNG service stations, we are far behind from more developed countries of the EU, such as Italy with o more than 1000 service stations, Austria with 165 stations, and Germany with more than 900 stations.
 Among neighbouring countries, Croatia has only two stations, and in Hungary, progress can be detected in the capital city, while the rest of the area has still a poor coverage.